Football Federation of the Soviet Union

-The Football Federation of the USSR (Федерация футбола СССР) was a governing body of football in the Soviet Union and since 1972 the main governing body of football in the country.
-The Federation was created in late 1934 by the decision of the Supreme Council of Physical Culture of the USSR (Высший Совет Физической Культуры, VSFK) as its sports section governing specifically football.
+The Football Federation of the Soviet Union (Федерация футбола СССР) was a governing body of football in the Soviet Union and since 1972 the main governing body of football in the country.
+The Federation was created in late 1934 by the decision of the Supreme Council of Physical Culture of the Soviet Union (Высший Совет Физической Культуры, VSFK) as its sports section governing specifically football.
 It was the only organization that obtained recognition of FIFA in 1946.

 History

 After the establishment of the Soviet regime in the former Russian Empire all its former affiliations abroad were discontinued.
 Football life in the country however did not stop.
 In July 1920, the first championship of the Russian SFSR took place, won by the collective city team of Moscow.
 The general government and organization of sports in Soviet Union was intended to be conducted by the All-Union Council of Physical Culture (VSFK) that was formed in 1920.
 In September 1923, the first championship of the Soviet Union took place which was won also by the Moscow team over a Petrograd team.
 With appointed of Nikolai Semashko as chairman of VSFK, a conflict ensued between him and the chairman of Red Sportintern Nikolay Podvoisky.
 Later this argument joined couple of other groups among which were Komsomol that was in opposition to Podvoisky since 1922 (at times of Vsevobuch) and various trade unions.

-In August 1928, the first Spartakiad took place in Moscow (not to be confused with the Spartakiad of Peoples of the USSR) which included a football tournament.
+In August 1928, the first Spartakiad took place in Moscow (not to be confused with the Spartakiad of the Peoples of the USSR) which included a football tournament.

 On 27 May 1934, the "Distinguished Master of Sports" achievement award was established, and given to eight footballers that same year.

-On 27 December 1934, the All-Union Council of Physical Culture (VSFK) of the Central Executive Committee of the Soviet Union (TsIK USSR) established a special public organization – the Football Section of the USSR – to take charge of football events in the country.
+On 27 December 1934, the All-Union Council of Physical Culture (VSFK) of the Central Executive Committee of the Soviet Union (TsIK USSR) established a special public organization – the Football Section of the Soviet Union – to take charge of football events in the country.
 In addition, there was also the Football Directorate of the Soviet Sports Committee, subordinated directly to the Soviet government.